- Overview

 Start the application stack |

-Run make setup to configure environment variables in .env files.
+to configure environment variables in .env

-make start applies the appropriate environment settings and orchestrates all services through Docker Compose.
+applies the appropriate environment settings and orchestrates all services through Docker Compose.

 Configuration files

-Modify the configuration files to match your application’s requirements.
-Start with the Canton console configuration in quickstart/config/canton-console/app.conf to adjust ledger access permissions and admin operations.
-When you need to change network routing or add SSL certificates, edit the NGINX configurations in quickstart/config/nginx/ directory.
+When you need to change network routing or add SSL certificates, edit the NGINX configurations in quickstart/config/nginx/

-Fine-tune your observability stack by modifying the configurations in quickstart/config/o11y/ to capture application-specific metrics and create custom dashboards for monitoring your services.
-These files use standard formats (HOCON for Canton, YAML for Docker services, Grafana JSON for dashboards), making them easy to edit with standard tools.
+for Canton, YAML for Docker services, Grafana JSON for dashboards), making them easy to edit with standard tools.

-Override configuration values by setting environment variables in your
+Override configuration values by setting environment variables in your .env

 files rather than editing the configuration files directly.
-This

-approach makes it easier to incorporate upstream updates by keeping your
+This approach makes it easier to incorporate upstream updates by keeping your customizations separate from the base configurations.

 in your .env

-file to change the Canton admin API
+file to change the Canton admin API port without modifying the app.conf

 file.

 When troubleshooting, examine these configuration files to understand how services are connected and what parameters control their behavior.
-As your application grows, create additional configuration files for your custom services following the same patterns established in the CN QS configurations.
+As your application grows, create additional configuration files for your custom services following the same patterns established in the CN Quickstart configurations.

 Utility tools